The Seven Most Bizarre Trophies on the Planet

 It’s a Tiger, Really

 The Chevron World Challenge, hosted by Tiger Woods, boasts a trophy that really speaks to its host.
-That’s because this sizable piece features a tiger cub with paw upon a golf ball.
+That’s because this sizable piece features a tiger cub with its paw upon a golf ball.
 Naturally, the golf ball isn’t just a golf ball.
 It’s also a globe, and it’s being dominated by the tiger.
 Color commentators speculate that Tiger himself probably loves the design.

 Those World-Renowned Mexican Pears